What is MapRun?

 What do I need to take part?

-Firstly, find an event and download the map.
-Remember the name of the course you wish to do.
+Firstly, find an event and download the map for the course you want to do.
+Remember the name of the course so that you can recognise it within the MapRunF app.
 Also, take a note of where the start is (as it will not be marked on the ground) and details such as parking and a postcode to navigate to.
 While you can look at the map on your phone as you run, it is much better to print a map out; these are generally provided as PDF files.
 When you print the map, we recommend you print it at 100% (do not select options that say Fit to page or such like).
 Maps are generally of two different types: